Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

             2. Use SQLite or Room Database to access and search for data in the database.
                1. Add room in the project -> Done
                2. make the room to get the data for you -> **doing**
-                  1. I am unable to understand how to do it so lets make a mini project with room
+                  1. I am unable to understand how to do it so lets make a mini project with room -> done
             3. Display the query results in your Compose UI.